royaltechrd/Py_Basics_Assignment/README.md

 Python Assignment of Data Science Learning

 Date: 29/06/2022
-Submitted Assignment No1 and No2
+Submitted Assignment No 1 and No 2

 Date: 30/06/2022
-Submitted Assignment No3
+Submitted Assignment No 3

 Date: 01/07/2022
-Submitted Assignment No4
+Submitted Assignment No 4 and No 5